KhronosGroup/Vulkan-Docs/src/ext_loader/README.md

 # What Happened To The Vulkan Extension Loader?

-If you're looking for the files vulkan_ext.[ch] in this directory, they have been removed.
+If you are looking for the files vulkan_ext.[ch] in this directory, they have been removed.
 There were two significant problems with these simple wrappers.

 First, vulkan_ext exported all extension entrypoints.
 However, the Vulkan